Mr. Right Again for Her

 “Are you kidding?”
 Thea made a scoffing sound.
 “Working for you is like having two full-time jobs.”

-For which Tess paid her extremely well.
+For which Lacey paid her extremely well.
 She wasn’t about to apologize for that.
 “Okay.”
 She spread her hands.
 “So, what am I missing here?”

 Thea raised her chin.
 “I’m at the orphanage every evening, seven days per week, fifty-two weeks per year.”

-The truth finally hit Tess.
+The truth finally hit Lacey.
 It felt like standing beneath an avalanche while a ton of rock fell on top of her.
 “You’re trying to adopt someone,” she gasped.

 “Two someones,” Thea clarified.
 “My nieces.
 That’s how I think of them, anyway.”
 She shook her head.
 “It’s complicated.
 I really don’t have time to go into it before your flight.”